liferay/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/06-dynamic-query/02-implementing-your-custom-finder-method-using-dynamic-query.markdown

 result set to a list of those field values.
 If you want to return a specific field type from your entities, add a projection for it.

 The last criteria type lets you organize results your way.

 ### Order Criteria [](id=order-criteria)

 Orders in Hibernate's Criteria API let you control the order of the elements in the list a query returns.
-You can choose the property or properties to which an order should be applied and you can choose for the properties to appear in ascending or descending order in the list.
+You can choose the property or properties to which an order applies as well as whether they're in ascending or descending order.

 This code creates an order by the entity's `modifiedDate` attribute:

     Order order = OrderFactoryUtil.desc("modifiedDate");

-When this order is applied to a query, the list of results returned by the query are arranged in descending order of the query entity's `modifiedDate` attribute.
+When you apply this order, the results are arranged in descending order of the query entity's `modifiedDate` attribute.
 Thus the most recently modified entities (guestbook entries, in our example) appear first and the least recently modified entities appear last.

-Like Hibernate criteria, Liferay's dynamic queries are *chainable*.
-This means that you can add criteria to, set projections on, and add orders to Liferay's dynamic query objects just by appending the appropriate method calls to the query object.
+Like Hibernate criteria, Liferay's dynamic queries are *chain-able*: you can add criteria to, set projections on, and add orders to Liferay's dynamic query objects just by appending the appropriate method calls to the query object.
 For example, the following snippet demonstrates chaining a restriction criterion and a projection to a dynamic query object declaration:

     DynamicQuery guestbookQuery = DynamicQueryFactoryUtil.forClass(Guestbook.class)
         .add(RestrictionsFactoryUtil.eq("name", guestbookName))